Chocolate Coconut Balls

 How to make chocolate coconut balls

-Step 2- Shape.
+Shape.
 Lightly wet your hands and form small balls of coconut.
-Place them on a lined plate and place in the freezer to firm up.
+Place them on a lined plate, then freeze to firm them up.

 chocolate coconut balls.

 • Chill the mixture before shaping it into balls.
-This will make it easier to handle and prevent it from sticking to your hands.
+Optional, but this will make it easier to handle and prevent it from sticking to your hands.

-• To make your chocolate coconut balls more visually appealing and tasty, sprinkle some extra coconut flakes, chopped almonds, or sea salt on top of the balls while the chocolate is still wet.
+• Decorate!
+To make your chocolate coconut balls more visually appealing and tasty, sprinkle some extra coconut flakes, chopped almonds, or sea salt on top while the chocolate is still wet.

-• Add a dash of coconut oil to the melted chocolate to thin out the chocolate.
+• Add a dash of coconut oil to the melted chocolate to thin it out.
 It will make it easy to dip the balls and also smoother to bite into.

 Frequently asked questions